 The Netherlands Dress Code

 Do not misjudge the impact the Netherlands dress code can have on the end result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Netherlands Dress Code for Job Interviews